-On behalf of Kadish & Anthony Law Group posted in blog on Tuesday, November 7, 2017.
+On behalf of Kadish & Associates Law Group posted in blog on Tuesday, November 7, 2017.

 If your business is doing well, you are likely feeling satisfied and proud of yourself.
 You may also be exhausted.
 Perhaps the time is right to expand your business, but you don’t have the finances or ability to do it on your own.
 Now may be the time to consider taking on a partner.

 A partner can change the entire dynamic of your business, for better or worse, so choosing the right person is crucial.
 You certainly want your partner to have the capital to help you achieve your goals, but just because someone offers you money doesn’t mean that person has the best interests of your company at heart.
 There are other qualities a partner should have that are just as important as money to your business.

 Taking on a partner may be a difficult choice.
 It is certainly a risk, and you will want to be deliberate in making your decision.
 When weighing a candidate for partnership, probably the first place to look is at the person’s past business experiences.
 Business experience often means someone has developed skills that could be useful to your business, for example:

 - The ability to assess and manage risks

 - The ability to make sound, creative decisions based on the factors in each situation

 - A tolerance for risk without being careless with company funds